PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Experiments and Results

 \subsubsection{Contribution of Retrieval}

 A central question in our study is whether retrieval itself contributes meaningfully to inverse folding, beyond what large pretrained models or structural encoders already achieve.
-Across all benchmarks, PRISM with retrieval consistently outperforms AIDO.Protein-IF in both perplexity and recovery metrics (Tables~\ref{tab:results_cath4.2},~\ref{tab:ts50_ts500_results},~\ref{tab:cameo_pdb_date_results},~\ref{tab:results_foldability}).
-For instance, on CATH-4.2 PRISM improves AAR by nearly two percentage points over AIDO.Protein-IF, while on TS50 and TS500 it reduces perplexity and boosts recovery simultaneously—demonstrating that retrieval provides tangible benefits across datasets of varying scale and diversity.
+Across all benchmarks, PRISM with retrieval consistently outperforms AIDO.Protein-IF in both perplexity and recovery metrics (Tab.~\ref{tab:results_cath4.2},~\ref{tab:ts50_ts500_results},~\ref{tab:cameo_pdb_date_results},~\ref{tab:results_foldability}).
+For instance, on CATH-4.2 PRISM improves AAR by nearly two percentage points over AIDO.Protein-IF, while on TS50 and TS500 it reduces perplexity and boosts recovery simultaneously--demonstrating that retrieval provides tangible benefits across datasets of varying scale and diversity.

-To disentangle the effect of retrieval from that of multimodal representation, we further designed a controlled variant for our ablation: PRISM (str. enc. only).
-Here we replace the joint encoder of AIDO.Protein-IF with a purely structure-based encoder (ProteinMPNN-CMLM), and allow retrieval to operate only over structural embeddings.
-Remarkably, even in this restricted setting, our retrieval mechanism delivers consistent gains over the baseline ProteinMPNN-CMLM across all datasets (Tables~\ref{tab:results_cath4.2},~\ref{tab:ts50_ts500_results},~\ref{tab:cameo_pdb_date_results}).
+To isolate the effect of retrieval from that of multimodal representation, we introduce a controlled \textit{unimodal} ablation variant, PRISM (str. enc.), which replaces the AIDO.Protein-IF joint encoder with a purely structure-based encoder (ProteinMPNN-CMLM) and performs retrieval solely over structural embeddings.
+Remarkably, even in this restricted setting, our retrieval mechanism delivers consistent gains over the baseline ProteinMPNN-CMLM across all datasets (Tab.~\ref{tab:results_cath4.2},~\ref{tab:ts50_ts500_results},~\ref{tab:cameo_pdb_date_results}).
 This result isolates retrieval as an independent driver of performance -- even without sequence-level priors, fine-grained retrieval improves recovery by supplying complementary local context that a single encoder cannot capture.
-Together, these findings establish retrieval not as an auxiliary feature, but as a core contributor to PRISM’s improvements.
+Together, these findings establish retrieval to not be an auxiliary feature, but as a core contributor in PRISM.